cobalthq/cobalt-api-docs/versions/v2/content/assets.md

 > The above command returns no data and a `201` response code when successful.
 There will be a `location` header
 > pointing at the newly-created asset.

-This endpoint creates a new asset belonging to the organization specified in the <code>X-Org-Token</code> header.
+This endpoint creates a new asset belonging to the organization specified in the `X-Org-Token` header.

 ### HTTP Request